Center for Computing Research

 P.O.
 Box 5800, MS 1318

-Mike led the DAKOTA project for 15 years (1994-2009) and now leads algorithm research and development activities related to DAKOTA.
-Mike's research interests include uncertainty quantification, design under uncertainty, multifidelity modeling, surrogate-based optimization, and high-performance computing, with application to stockpile stewardship and energy initiatives through the NNSA ASC, DOE ASCR, and DOE SciDAC programs.
+Mike led the DAKOTA project for 15 years (1994-2009) and now leads algorithm research activities that occur upstream to production deployment in DAKOTA.
+Mike's research interests include uncertainty quantification, design under uncertainty, multifidelity modeling, surrogate-based optimization, and high-performance computing, with application to stockpile stewardship and energy initiatives through NNSA and Office of Science programs (ASC, SciDAC, et al.).
 A number of his publications are available on the DAKOTA web site.

 Mike received his B.S. in Aerospace Engineering from Virginia Tech in 1989, his M.S.E. and Ph.D. in Aerospace Engineering from the University of Michigan in 1990 and 1993, and is currently a Distinguished Member of the Technical Staff in the Optimization and Uncertainty Quantification Department within the Center for Computing Research at Sandia National Laboratories.